 We invite you to know the Peruvian highlands and the jungle but you have to know that there is a dry season and optimal for the traveler who is between May and October, season with abundant sunny days and rainy days we can find it between December and March.

 CuscoPeru.com recommends visiting the mountains and having a cool, dry weather most of the year, with an average temperature between 9 º C and 18 º C, while the jungle has a tropical climate with temperatures between 26 º C and 40 º C.

 Weather by regions

-Area surrounding the Pacific Ocean with deserts, beautiful beaches and fertile valleys...
+The area surrounding the Pacific Ocean with deserts, beautiful beaches, and fertile valleys...

 Tropical vegetation zone of the Amazon River basin, which houses the largest nature reserves...